All posts

 Why does Form 5472 matter for non-resident LLC owners?

-Every foreign-owned single-member LLC is required to file a pro-forma Form 1120 with Form 5472 attached, reporting all "reportable transactions" between the LLC and its foreign owner.
-The penalty for failing to file is $25,000 per form, per year.
-This is not a tax payment.
-It is an information return, and many non-resident founders do not know the requirement exists until they receive an IRS notice.
+Every foreign-owned single-member LLC must file a pro-forma Form 1120 with Form 5472 attached, reporting all "reportable transactions" between the LLC and its foreign owner.
+Reportable transactions include:

 • Capital contributions (money you put into the LLC)